OpenComputingLab/reusable-content-example/README.md

 `ouseful_obt .`

-We can then valiudate the OU-XML:
+We can then validate the OU-XML:

 `ou_xml_validator validate path-to-file/testme.xml`